How to Start a Blog on Facebook [Including 19 Post Ideas People Love]

 There are so many ways to start a blog!
 After researching how to start a blog, you landed on Facebook as your platform of choice.
-Continue reading to check out our guide for how to start a blog on Facebook and make money.
+Continue reading to check out our in-depth guide for how to start a blog on Facebook and make money.

 - How to Start a Blog on Facebook

 - How to Make Money Blogging on Facebook

 - Types of Blog Posts to Write on Facebook

 - Benefits of Blogging on Facebook

 - It's Time to Start Blogging on Facebook: Final Thoughts on How to Create a Blog on Facebook